How to Measure Website Success: 10+ Metrics You Need to Know About

 How to Measure Website Success?

-Before you start choosing the best website success metrics for your online resource, ask yourself about the primary purpose of your site.
+Before you start choosing the best website success metrics and track the growth of your website for your online resource, ask yourself about the primary purpose of your site.
 Do you aim to target a wider audience?
 Do you want to boost revenue or enhance your fundraising efforts?

-Whatever purposes your site pursues, make sure that your goals are clearly-defined and coincide with your site’s objectives.
+Whatever your plans are, consider your website metrics and make sure your goals are clearly defined and if they match your website goals.
 Your goals need to be:

 - They need to be measurable, including numbers and figures.

-- Time-bound, with a specified period of time within which a goal needs to be attained.
+- Time-bound, with a specific period within which you need to reach a goal.

 - Relevant to your niche.